 2) Get comfortable saying, “No.”

 This is not a free pass to skip out on your scheduled nursing shifts!
-But it’s important to set and respect boundaries when it comes to preserving your energy to avoid emotional exhaustion and fatigue.
+But it’s important to set and respect boundaries when it comes to preserving your energy to avoid emotional exhaustion and compassion fatigue.
 When in a new location you might put pressure on yourself to go to happy hours, hikes, and other social events to meet other travel nurses in your healthcare organization and make friends…but be careful not to do so at the expense of your mental health.
 It’s important to be aware of what you need to recharge and to feel comfortable saying “No” when you feel your tank running low.
 Being mindful of how different things make you feel is one of the best ways to practice self care.

 3) Be proactive.
 The best way to avoid nurse burnout is to stop it in its tracks when you feel it coming on.
 Are you being overwhelmed with ratios that are far worse than what you were told about in the interview?
 Are you being put on call to the point that you feel like you’re going to lose your mind?
 If you have a work-related stress problem, address it as soon as possible with your healthcare organization.
 Speak up, and talk to your Nurse leaders (Charge Nurse, Nurse Managers, and Recruiter) when problems first arise so you can nip them in the bud before they get too overwhelming for your health and well-being.
 The nursing staff at your new facility is there to help you.
 Don’t let work stress lead to burnout.